yegor256/blog/_drafts/notation.md

 );
 {% endhighlight %}

-Obviously, the line with a closing bracket should start at the same indentation level as the line with it opening pair.
+Obviously, the bracket should be closed at the same indentation level as its paired bracket.

 This is how your IDE will render your code if you follow this notation (IntelliJ IDEA):